Tourism Brittany

 During this stopover, you will discover:

-• La maison Bordier: the legendary home of butter in Saint-Malo.
+• Bordier: the legendary butter shop in Saint-Malo.

-• Why is butter salted in Brittany?: the historical role of salt in food preservation and Breton cuisine.
+• Why butter is salted in Brittany: the historical role of salt in preservation and Breton cuisine.

-• Salted butter caramel: one of the region’s most iconic treats.
+• Salted butter caramel: one of the region’s iconic delicacies.

 • The surprising flavours of butter: seaweed, yuzu, Espelette pepper, black truffle or even Ghanaian chocolate.

-• Breton buckwheat: this hardy cereal has become the staple ingredient in the famous Breton galettes.
+• Breton buckwheat: this hardy grain has become the staple of the famous Breton galettes.

 • Breton cuisine: a hearty cuisine deeply rooted in Brittany’s maritime and rural history.